awoie/vp-token-spec/README.md

 There are two credential formats to VCs and VPs: JSON or JSON-LD.
 There are also two proof formats to VCs and VPs: JWT and Linked Data Proofs.
 Each of those formats has different properties and capabilites and each of them comes with different proof types.
 Proof formats are agnostic to the credential format chosen.
 However, the JSON credential format is commonly used with JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-web-token).
 JSON-LD is commonly used with different kinds of Linked Data Proofs and JSON Web Signatures (https://www.w3.org/TR/vc-data-model/#json-ld).

-This specification defines standard claims to allow implementations to support all beforementioned assertion and proof formats.
+This specification defines standard claims and a separate artifact to allow implementations to support all beforementioned assertion and proof formats.
 These claims can be used with any OpenID Connect Flows: as JWTs such as ID tokens, or as sets of JSON claims such as UserInfo Endpoint responses.

 ## Use Cases